KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 I hope those little tricks will help.
 In the next part, I’ll continue with other small smart tricks before tackling some advanced Fit useful features.

-> Loïc Giraudel works as a front-end developer at Future PLC (Grenoble, France).
+> Loïc Giraudel works as a frontend developer at Future PLC (Grenoble, France).
 He is a JavaScript and Git expert.
 You can catch him on Twitter: [@l_giraudel](https://twitter.com/l_giraudel).